akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

 ## Progress and Next Steps

-1. Built the foundations and progressively moved through the roadmap.
+1. Built the foundations and progressively moving through the roadmap.
 3. Building a portfolio of AI product case studies or hypothetical AI product plans.
 4. Networking with AI product managers and attend AI product management events.
-5. Stay updated with the latest AI trends and their potential product applications.
+5. Staying updated with the latest AI trends and their potential product applications.
 6. Contributing to discussions on AI product management in online forums and social media.